 Szeged is the main city of Southern Hungary and the third largest in the country.
 Situated right next to both the Serbian and Romanian borders, it is a city with great opportunities to travel further, but even if you’re just coming on a day trip from Budapest, there are plenty of things to do.

 First and foremost, Szeged is known for its Open Air festival which takes place in the summer.
-This is a great time to visit, and it is arguably the time of year where most tourists come to visit.
+This is a great time to visit, and it is arguably the time of year when most tourists come to visit.

 But Szeged is always interesting, regardless of the season.
 The Votive Church is a grand sight, and so are the many towers of the city.
 The city has a very prestigious university.
 The main university building is also considered a top tourist attraction.